kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 ## The Basic `chroot` Environment

 A `chroot` jail is a directory tree that you create within your filesystem, where the user cannot see any directories or files that are outside the `chroot` jail directories.
 The user is said to be "jailed" in that directory and its subdirectories.
 If you want a user to be able to do just one task, you can set up a `chroot` jail so that the user is able to only do that one task.
-For example, if you want a user whose only privilege on your server is to be able to run SFTP, install a copy of SFTP in a `chroot` jail along with just enough support to execute the program.
 The fewer executables you have in a `chroot` jail (and the more their capabilities are limited with strict configurations), the more work a hacker, or malicious worm, needs to break out of the `chroot` jail to move on to your filesystem at large.

 Many control panels that reconfigure web servers for shared hosting will automatically create `chroot` directories for user accounts.
 Even if you trust your users to not intentionally attempt anything malicious, Brute-Force Attacks are an unwelcome reality in today's IT world and isolating your users' file directories provides an added layer of defense in the event that a user's system account should become compromised.